damonkelley/blog.damonkelley.me/source/2016-08-23-hygienic-macros.html.markdown

 MYOTHERMACRO with b again 2
 ```

-What has happened is that the macro declared a local variable inside of the do block, which has hidden `a` and prevents it from being incremented.
+What has happened is the macro declared a local variable inside of the do block, which has hidden `a` and prevents it from being incremented.
 Meanwhile, `b` is not hidden.
-Lets look at how this code was expanded.
+Let's look at how this code was expanded.

 ```c
 int main() {